Adimpression/Learning/README.md

   - Is Display String
 ```

-String is a type of data we would like to use.
+`String` is a type of data we would like to use (Others are `Integer`, `Float`, `Boolean` for arrays and of course, for arrays it is `Strings`, `Integers`, `Floats`, `Booleans`).

 Is or Not is based on which state the 'Is Displayed Hello World' produces.
 'Display' can be anything such as 'Msg' or 'Foo' or 'Bar.

 But what if we have to deal with inputs?
 Experience has tought us to create two separate files for this: